Furasque/RipDroid/README.md

 This is a python script, made for threat intelligence purpose, to analyse data from an android phone with ADB enabled.

+It can read accounts stored, as well as WiFi SSID and connectivity logs

 ## How to run